php-tmdb/api/README.md

 The `GenericCollection` holds any collection of objects (e.g. an collection of movies).

-The `ResultCollection` is an extension of the `GenericCollection`, and inherits the response parameters _(page, total_pages, total_results)_ from an result set, this can be used to create paginators.
+The `ResultCollection` is an extension of the `GenericCollection`, and inherits the response parameters _(page, total_pages, total_results)_ from an result set, this can be used to create pagination.

 ## Help & Donate